hongyusu/hongyusu.github.io/_posts/2015-11-22-time-series-preference-data.md

   ![photo]({{ site.url }}/myimages/campanja_local1.png)

 - If there is a pattern base on weekdays, how about average over weekdays?
 The following plot shows the behavior of individual keyword averaged over weekdays.
-The pattern is somehow more clear that people did more search at the beginning or towards the end of the week while did very few search during the week.
+The pattern is somehow more clear that people did more searches at the beginning or towards the end of the week while did fewer searches during the week.

   ![photo]({{ site.url }}/myimages/campanja_local2.png)

-- The observation suggest that it might be a good idea to build a regression model based on weekdays.
+- The observations suggest that it might be a good idea to build a regression model based on weekdays.
 For example, use data from previous Monday to Sunday to predict current Monday, and use data from previous Tuesday to this Monday to predict this Tuesday.

 ## Missing data

 For now the practical problem is really how much data we actually have or can use.
 The following plots show all available data points in keyword-time matrix in terms of different `match type`.
 The plot demonstrates that

-- Different matching type generate different entries in the data matrix since the individual percentages sum up to the `all`.
+- Different matching type generates different entries in the data matrix since the individual percentages sum up to the `all`.
 - Interesting!
 This actually says that different `match type` did not generate overlapped data.
 - In addition, we only have about 10% data available in the matrix by putting together data generated from different `match type`.
 - It actually suggests that to deal with sparseness we should really pool data together other than model them in high resolution.